jagd/DSPSL/README.md

 Since it does not have any dependency than Win32APIs for the GUI, The build system consists of simple Makefiles and batch files.

 ### For Windows
-The program can be built under gcc or Visual C++:
+The program can be built under GCC or Visual C++:
 - Run the `build-msvc.bat` under Visual Studio command line.
-Now support both x86 and x86-64 builds.
 - Run `build-mingw.bat` for a MingW build.

 ### For Linux / Unix